sevagh/pq/README.md

 ### Message guessing

 `pqrs` by default will guess the message type.
-You can make it use a specific type by passing the fully qualified message name, e.g. `pq --type="com.example.dog.Dog"`.
+You can make it use a specific type by passing the fully qualified message name, e.g. `pq --msgtype="com.example.dog.Dog"`.

 **Guessing strategy:**